onlyTr3v0r/python-course/lessons/1/one.md

     <body>
 ```

+As the syntax of functions is more complex then anything else we have covered, we will break it down as follows:

-First, you start with the `def` (short for 'define') keyword.
-This is followed by the function's name, which follows the same rules as variable names, as listed above.
-Then, you have a pair of parenthesises (`()`), which can optionally contain arguments.
+- First, you start with the `def` keyword - this is short for 'define'.

+- This is followed by the function's name, which follows the same rules as variable names, as listed above.

+- Then, you have a pair of parenthesises (`()`), which can optionally contain arguments.
 These will be covered in more detail in the next lesson, but, in short, arguments allow the user to pass variables into functions when that function is *called* (executed).

-The parenthesis are followed by a colon (`:`).
-And finally, there is a *function body*, which is the code that will be run when the function is called.
+- The parenthesis are followed by a colon (`:`).

+- And finally, there is a *function body*, which is the code that will be run when the function is called.

+This line of code (beginning with `def` and ending with the colon, `:`) is known as the function *signature*.
+It tells the programmer, or anyone reading the code what the function *is* and defines it - for example, it gives its name (`<function_name>`) and the different arguments (`<arguments, if any`).

 Note: the code in the body is indented (usually by 4 spaces or 1 tab - which is used is preference but 4 spaces is considered the standard).
 This is a very important aspect of python: the scope (what part of code a *statement* belongs to) a *statement* (line of code) belongs to is controlled by how *indented* it is, or how many spaces there are before it.

-This line of code (beginning with `def` and ending with the colon, `:`) is known as the function *signature*.
-It tells the programmer, or anyone reading the code what the function *is* and defines it - for example, it gives its name (`<function_name>`) and the different arguments (`<arguments, if any`).

 For example: (you will learn about `if` and `!=` later on)